Diocese of Mainz

 The Diocese of Mainz, (Diœcesis Moguntina, Bistum Mainz) historically known in English as Mentz as well as by its French name Mayence, is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Germany.
-It was founded in 304, promoted in 780 to Metropolitan Archbishopric of Mainz and demoted back in 1802 to bishopric.
+It was founded in 304, promoted in 780 to the Metropolitan Archbishopric of Mainz and demoted back in 1802 to a bishopric.
 The diocese is suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Freiburg.
 Its district is located in the states of Rhineland-Palatinate and Hesse.
 The seat of the diocese is in Mainz at the Cathedral dedicated to Saints Martin and Stephen.